kloimhardt/blog/docs/_posts/2025-10-13-linienintensitat.md

 > You may have noticed another rather “subjective” aspect of our definition of probability.
 We have referred to N<sub>A</sub> as “our estimate of the most likely number …” We do not mean that we expect to observe exactly N<sub>A</sub>, ...

-Feynman stimmt mir also zu, dass die zugeschriebene Häufigkeit nicht genau der tasächlichen Anzahl entspricht.
+Feynman stimmt mir also zu, dass die zugeschriebene Häufigkeit nicht genau der tatsächlichen Anzahl entspricht.
 Das ist mit meinem "nie und nimmer" gemeint.
 Er fährt fort:

 > ... but that we expect a number near N<sub>A</sub> , ...